 It’s a Catch-22

-catch22Joseph Heller wrote the massive bestseller, Catch-22 about World War II.
-I recommend anyone read the book, but that’s not what this answer is about.
+Joseph Heller wrote the massive bestseller, Catch-22 about World War II.
+I recommend anyone read the book, but that’s not what this story is about.

-While he was at the party, someone came up to him and pointed out some 25-year-old guy.
 “You see that guy over there?” the man said.
 “That guy made more money last year than all of your books will make in your entire lifetime, times ten.”

-Joseph Heller looked at the 25-year-old guy, then said.
-“But I have one thing that that man will never have.”
+Joseph Heller looked at the 25-year-old guy, then said: “But I have one thing that that man will never have.”

 His friend gave a sort of scoff and said, “What could that possibly be?”